dusk-network/piecrust/docs/smart-contracts-tutorial.md

     uplink::wrap_call(arg_len, |_: ()| STATE.read_id())
 }
 ```
 As we can see, the host environment provides also some types, like in this example, `ContractId`.
-The last of the host functions we'd like to mention in this section is `host_query()`.
-`host_query()` is a universal function which allows contracts to call any function that was registered with the host
-before the contract was called.
-Let's say that we would like to perform hashing on the host side.
-We could write
-a hash function and register it with the host, so that subsequently we would be able to call it from
-within a contract.
+The last of the host methods we'd like to mention in this section is `host_query()`.
+Method `host_query()` is a universal function which allows contracts to call any function that was registered with the host before the contract was called.
+Let's say that we would like to perform hashing on the host side rather than by contract's code.
+We can write a hash function and register it with the host, so that subsequently we are able to call it from within a contract.
 Let's say our hashing function is as follows:

 ```rust
 fn hash(buf: &mut [u8], len: u32) -> u32 {